savonet/book/language.md

 `"hello"` is a string whereas `23` is an integer, and, when presenting a construction of the language, we will always indicate the associated type.
-Liquidsoap implements a _typechecking_ algorithm which ensures that whenever a string (or whichever other type) is expected a string will actually be given.
+Liquidsoap implements a _typechecking_ algorithm which ensures that whenever a string is expected a string will actually be given (and similarly for other types).
 This is done without running the program, so that it does not depend on some tests, but is rather enforced by theoretical considerations.
 Another distinguishing feature of this algorithm is that it also performs _type
 inference_: you never actually have to write a type, those are guessed